 It’s no surprise that buying behaviours have dramatically shifted therefore you may need to explore alternative avenues for revenue generation.
 These behaviours aren’t necessarily going to revert back to how they used to be, so if your current business model isn’t meeting consumer demands and needs, think about how you can adapt and innovate with a long term outlook.
 However, don’t just assume any changes.
 Take advantage of consumer data at your disposal to understand consumer trends in your marketplace.
 These changes will all impact your future business planning so it’s important to evaluate any change and build these into your budgets and cash-flow forecasts.

 We strongly encourage businesses to anticipate any requirement for additional support or finance, even as a precautionary measure, and to think about medium to long term funding requirements within the bigger picture of the post-COVID 19 world.
-As we’ve mentioned before, whilst the government support packages have been vital in helping businesses survive, this support is ending, and fairly soon.
-First things first, ensure you have accessed the COVID support that you can, but also look at your existing loans and finance facilities, some of which you may have got prior to the pandemic.
+As we’ve mentioned before, whilst the government support packages have been vital in helping businesses survive, many of these have now ended.
+First things first, ensure you have accessed the COVID support that you can – the Recovery Loan Scheme is a great place to start, but please note that it is scheduled to close soon so don’t leave it too late.
+You should also look at your existing loans and finance facilities, some of which you may have got prior to the pandemic.
 Every new business plan should include a fresh look at current financing and an assessment of whether it is still suitable.
 Could savings be made by consolidating debt or switching lenders rather than taking on further financing?

-To book in a call with our Corporate Finance or Business Advisory Teams to get started on any of the steps above, contact Greg Philp on firstname.lastname@example.org or Holly Andrews on email@example.com or call 01926 422292.
-In the next blog in this series, we will take a look at the medium term considerations to fuel your recovery, ensuring your business is as efficient as possible in order to thrive.
+To book in a call with our Corporate Finance or Business Advisory Teams to get started on any of the steps above, contact Holly Andrews on firstname.lastname@example.org or call 01926 422292.